Washim railway station

-Washim railway station is a small railway station in Washim district, in Vidharbha region of the Maharashtra.
+Washim railway station is a midd size railway station in Washim district, in Vidharbha region of the Maharashtra.
 Its code is WHM.
 It serves Washim city.
 The station consists of three platforms.
 The platforms are well sheltered.
 It lacks many facilities including water and sanitation.

-The station lies on Purna–Khandwa section of South Central Railway.
+The station lies on Purna-Akola line of South Central Railway.
 It was in Hyderabad railway division of SCR and now is in Nanded railway division after bifurcation of Hyderabad railway division.
 Washim was connected to the broad-gauge railway network in 2008 when tracks were extended from Purna to Akola.

 Trains

 Some of the trains that runs from Washim are: